pingcap/tidb/docs/design/2018-10-19-table-partition.md

 The partition key cannot be an integer column, or an expression which resolves to an integer (or NULL).

-The partition key must not be a subquery, even a subquery which resolves to an integer.
+The partition key cannot be a subquery, even a subquery which resolves to an integer.

 The maximum partitions count of a table is 8192 in MySQL, but 1024 in TiDB.